Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Touch.md

 The [`EnhancedTouch.Touch`](../api/UnityEngine.InputSystem.EnhancedTouch.Touch.html) class provides a polling API for touches similar to [`UnityEngine.Input.touches`](https://docs.unity3d.com/ScriptReference/Input-touches.html).
 You can use it to query touches on a frame-by-frame basis.

-As the API comes with a certain overhead due to having to record touches as they happen, it must be explicitly enabled.
-You can do so by calling [`EnhancedTouchSupport.Enable()`](../api/UnityEngine.InputSystem.EnhancedTouch.EnhancedTouchSupport.html#UnityEngine_InputSystem_EnhancedTouch_EnhancedTouchSupport_Enable):
+Because the API comes with a certain overhead due to having to record touches as they happen, you must explicitly enable it.
+To do this, call [`EnhancedTouchSupport.Enable()`](../api/UnityEngine.InputSystem.EnhancedTouch.EnhancedTouchSupport.html#UnityEngine_InputSystem_EnhancedTouch_EnhancedTouchSupport_Enable):

 ```
     using UnityEngine.InputSystem.EnhancedTouch;